Registered Dental Hygienist

 - Education: Successful completion of a dental hygiene program accredited by the Commission on Dental Accreditation (CODA) of the American Dental Association (ADA).

-- Certification: Certified in radiography.
+- Certification: Certified in radiography as required by 42 CFR Part75.

 - Experience: As required to meet clinical competency requirements specified in the Service-specific credentialing instructions.